Here you will find fun, interesting facts about the table-tennis world including the health

 - China has 40,000 professional table-tennis players paid by the government to practice full-time.

-- Jan-Ove Waldner of Sweden is considered arguably the greatest player of all-time.
-In the 1990s, more people in China recognized him than US President Bill Clinton and is the only foreigner to have his own stamp in China.
+- Jan-Ove Waldner of Sweden is considered arguably the greatest player in the modern history of table-tennis.
+In the 1990s, more people in China recognized him than US President Bill Clinton.
+He is the only foreigner to have his own stamp in China.
 He has been nicknamed “the evergreen” in China as he has faced many generations of Chinese players who typically have shorter table-tennis careers.
 Three players on the North American Olympic Team have at least one win over Waldner in the 1990s.

 - Nearly every country in Europe has more registered table-tennis players than tennis players.